jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Speed limit (70km/h) (4)
-The contours of the signals are nicely captured in the first layer featuremaps
+The contours of the signals are nicely captured in the first layer featuremaps, but the number inside the signal is hazy and lead to the wrong predictions.

 ![alt text][fm-4-input]